-The XeThru X4M200 is Novelda’s upgraded respiration sensor powered by the X4 system on chip.
+The XeThru X4M200 is Novelda’s respiration sensor powered by the XeThru X4 system on chip.
 The standard sleep and respiration monitoring abilities are integrated in the sensor and provide advanced respiration and movement tracking both during the day and throughout the night.
-An increased programmable detection range up to 5 meters is a key upgraded feature for the sensor.
+The programmable detection range up to 5 meters is a key feature for the sensor.

 The X4M200 is ready to be integrated into commercial products targeting areas such as sleep monitoring, baby monitoring, elderly care, and other vital signs monitoring applications.